SpikeInterface/spikeinterface/doc/installation.rst

 Requirements
 ------------

-spikeinterface.core itself has only a few dependencies:
+:code:`spikeinterface.core` itself has only a few dependencies:

   * numpy
   * neo>=0.9.0